NVIDIA/grcuda/docs/grcuda.md

 ## Kernel and Host Function Signatures

-grCUDA needs to know the signature of native kernel functions and native host functions to correctly pass arguments.
+GrCUDA needs to know the signature of native kernel functions and native host functions to correctly pass arguments.
 The signature is expressed in *NIDL (Native Interface Definition Language)* syntax.
 The NIDL specification is used in `bind()` for host functions and in `bindkernel()` for kernel functions.
 Multiple host functions or multiple kernel function specifications can be combined into one single `.nidl` file, which can then be passed to `bindall()`.
-This call registers the bindings to all listed functions in the grCUDA namespace.
+This call registers the bindings to all listed functions in the GrCUDA namespace.

 The NIDL signature contains the name of the function and the parameters with their types.
 Host functions also have a return type.
 Since GPU kernel functions always return `void`,